KevDocherty/AiCore-MRDC/README.md

         - extract_json_from_url(): extracts data from a JSON file and returns it as a pandas dataframe

 - data_cleaning.py
+    - class DataCleaning():
-    - class DataCleaning(): methods to clean pandas dataframes
+      - methods to clean pandas dataframes, as follows:
         - clean_user_data(): clean user data by removing null values, and converting date columns to datetime
         - clean_card_data(): clean card data by removing nulls and duplicates, filling missing values and converting date columns to datetime
         - called_clean_store_data(): clean store data by removing columns containing no useful information,